flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 If you've read about the preceding consoles, you'll have come across the never-ending problem of [visibility of surfaces](sega-saturn#an-introduction-to-the-visibility-problem), and by now may think polygon sorting is the only way out of this.
 Well, for the first time in this series, the graphics chip features a hardware-based approach called **Z-buffering**.
 In a nutshell, the RDP allocates an extra buffer (called **Z-buffer**) in memory.
 This has the same dimensions as a frame buffer, but instead of storing RGB values, each entry contains the depth (Z-value) of the nearest pixel relative to the camera.

-After the RDP rasterises the vectors, the z-value of the new pixels are compared against the corresponding value in the z-buffer.
+After the RDP rasterises the vectors, the z-value of the new pixels is compared against the corresponding value in the z-buffer.
 If the new pixel has a smaller z-value, it means the new pixel is positioned in front of the previous one, so it is applied to the frame buffer and the z-buffer is also updated.
 Otherwise, the pixel is discarded.

 Overall, this is a hugely welcome addition: programmers no longer need to worry about implementing [software-based](playstation#tab-3-2-visibility-approach) polygon sorting methods, which drain significant CPU resources.
 However, the z-buffer does not prevent feeding unnecessary geometry (whether discarded or overdrawn, both wasting resources).
 For this, game engines may choose to include an **occlusion culling** algorithm to discard unseen geometry as early as possible.